Pablo Reyes Preview, Player Props: Red Sox vs. Astros

 - Reyes is batting .320 with eight doubles, two home runs and eight walks.

-- He has gone deep in two of 39 games played this year, and in 1.5% of his plate appearances.
+- He has gone deep in two of 39 games played this season, and in 1.5% of his plate appearances.

-- In 20.5% of his games this season, Reyes has had at least one RBI.
-He's picked up more than one in 10.3% and driven in three or more of his team's runs in two contests.
+- Reyes has driven home a run in eight games this season (20.5%), including more than one RBI in 10.3% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 38.5% of his games this season, with more than one run scored in 10.3%.
+- In 15 of 39 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.